Avondale, Pennsylvania: Culture

 Avondale is the location of St. Rocco Church, the first National Hispanic Parish established by the Roman Catholic Archdiocese of Philadelphia.
 The church was established in 2011 to serve the needs of the large Spanish-speaking Catholic Latino community in the area, which is mostly composed of Mexican immigrants, but also includes people from Puerto Rico, Colombia, Argentina, Guatemala, and other Latin American countries.
 Many parishioners work in the local mushroom farming industry.

 Geography

 Avondale is on the East Branch White Clay Creek.

 The borough has a total area of 0.5 sqmi, all land.

 Climate

 Transportation

 As of 2018, there were 6.13 mi of public roads in Avondale, of which 1.88 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 4.25 mi were maintained by the borough.

 Pennsylvania Route 41 is the only numbered highway serving Avondale directly.
 It follows Pennsylvania Avenue on a northwest-to-southeast alignment through the heart of the borough.

-Notable people
+Notable person

 Famed journalist Mark Sullivan (1874–1952) was born on a farm just outside Avondale and returned to live on that same farm in his later years.